sapalmer33/JAVA-Max-Min-Program-Money-Program/README.md

 Calculator Program
 In the second part of this program (Calculator), the program operates as a cash register.
-It then asks the user for a quantity of money.
+It prompts the user for a quantity of money.
 This number will be represented as a floating-point number.
-Once the program recognizes this number, it then computes each dollar, half-dollar, quarter, dime, nickle, and penny (in that order) for the users quantity.
+Once the program recognizes this number, it then computes each dollar, half-dollar, quarter, dime, nickel, and penny (in that order) for the users quantity.
 The output of the following program is below:

 Please enter the total in dollars and cents (example: 1.25): 3.94